alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 Using Alternate Profile
 -----------------------

-Below are the methods for using the custom profile either at the time of stack creation or applying it to a running system.
+Below are the methods for using the custom profile either on a running system or at the time of stack creation.

 Live System
 ^^^^^^^^^^^